dilekfirat/qa-portfolio/manual-testing/test-plan.md

 # Test Plan - SauceDemo WebApp

 ## 1. Introduction
-This test plan contains the testing strategy, scope, resources and schedule for testing for SauceDemo WebApp (https://www.saucedemo.com/)
+This test plan contains the testing strategy, scope, resources and schedule for testing SauceDemo WebApp (https://www.saucedemo.com/)
 This document serves as a reference for manual testing activities before automation is introduced.

 ## 2. Scope